-We also use other sources of information, like discussions with you, family members, guardians or carers to understand your disability support needs.
+We use information, like discussions with you, family members, guardians or carers to understand your disability support needs.
 We’ll look at information you gave us when you applied to the NDIS, such as medical or allied health reports, if they are still relevant.

 If you have any other information or reports you think will help us understand your needs, let us know.